Army of Shadows: Plot

 Philippe Gerbier, the head of a French Resistance cell, is arrested by Vichy French police on suspicion of Resistance activity.
 Although he is acquitted due to a lack of evidence, he is still sent to an internment camp.
 He and a young Communist work on an escape plan, but before they can execute it, Gerbier is transported to Paris.
 While waiting to be questioned by the Gestapo, he manages to kill a guard and flee.

 In Marseille, Gerbier, Félix Lepercq, Guillaume "Le Bison" Vermersch, and Claude "Le Masque" Ullmann trick Paul Dounat, the young agent who betrayed Gerbier, into meeting them.
 They take him to a house, but discover the neighboring house is newly occupied, so they cannot use their guns to kill Dounat.
 Lacking a decent knife, they strangle their former associate.

 Félix meets his old friend Jean-François Jardie in a bar and recruits the risk-loving former pilot to join the Resistance.
 While on a mission to Paris, Jean-François visits his older brother Luc, a renowned philosopher who appears to live a detached, scholarly life.
 He then travels to the Mediterranean coast to help evacuate some Allied soldiers, along with Gerbier and the "Big Boss", to London via a submarine to Gibraltar.
 Jean-François does not recognize him in the dark, but the Big Boss turns out to be Luc, whose identity is a closely guarded secret.

 In London, Gerbier tries to arrange additional support for the Resistance from the Free French leadership, and Luc is decorated by Charles de Gaulle.
 When Gerbier learns Félix has been arrested by the Gestapo, he cuts his trip short and parachutes into the French countryside.

-After Félix's arrest, Mathilde, a Parisian housewife who is part of the Resistance, moved down to Lyon to run Gerbier's cell, and Gerbier is impressed by her abilities, so he keeps her around.
+After Félix's arrest, Mathilde, a Parisian housewife who is part of the Resistance, moves down to Lyon to run Gerbier's cell.
+Gerbier is impressed by her abilities, so he keeps her around.
 She devises a plan to rescue Félix, who is being tortured at the Gestapo headquarters.
 Jean-François, after hearing the details, writes Gerbier a letter of resignation and incriminates himself with an anonymous letter to the Gestapo so he will be jailed with Félix.
 Mathilde, Le Masque, and Le Bison try to rescue Félix disguised as Germans and with a forged order to transfer him to Paris, but their plan fails when the prison doctor pronounces him unfit for transport, as he is barely alive.
 When Jean-François, who has also been badly beaten, sees the rescue has failed, he gives Félix his only cyanide pill.